 Ansible Vault allows users to encrypt sensitive data such as passwords, API keys, and other confidential information by using symmetric encryption to encrypt files and their contents, which can be decrypted using a password or key.

 A typical Ansible Playbook usually contains a bucketload of confidential information such as users' passwords, SSH private keys, tokens, and SSL certificates to mention a few.
 Saving such sensitive information in plain text is considered a bad practice and poses a security threat to the infrastructure managed by Ansible.
 Hackers can retrieve such confidential information and wreak havoc on your infrastructure.
+In some cases, companies also rely on threat management software to prevent security leaks and other threats as an extra layer of security.
 Taking this into consideration, it's always recommended to safeguard such sensitive data.

 To be more specific, Ansible vault performs the following tasks: